schemaspy/schemaspy/README.md

 SchemaSpy project is using SonarCloud for code quality.
 Thanks to SonarQube Team for free analysis solution for open source projects.

+## License
+SchemaSpy is distributed under LGPL version 3 or later, see COPYING.LESSER(LGPL) and COPYING(GPL).
+LGPLv3 is additional permissions on top of GPLv3.